boshi19920920-tech/bayesian-functional-time-series/README.md

 ## Quick start
 Open notebooks/01_simulated_example.ipynb for an end to end example on simulated high dimensional time series data.
 The notebook fits a Bayesian latent factor model in PyMC and visualizes posterior uncertainty for the recovered latent signal.

+## Run without notebooks
+Install dependencies, then run:

+python scripts/run_simulation.py

+The script fits a Bayesian latent time series model and saves a figure to results/latent_recovery.png